Art name

-An art name (pseudonym or pen name), also known by its native names hào (in Mandarin Chinese), gō (in Japanese), ho (in Korean), and tên hiệu (in Vietnamese), is a professional name used by artists, poets and writers in the Sinosphere.
-The word and the concept originated in China, where it was used as nicknames for the educated, then became popular in other East Asian countries (especially in Japan, Korea, Vietnam, and the former Kingdom of Ryukyu).
+An art name, also variously translated as a style name, pseudonym, or pen name and also known directly by its native names hào (in Mandarin Chinese), gō (in Japanese), ho (in Korean), and tên hiệu (in Vietnamese), is a professional name used by artists, poets, and writers in the Sinosphere.
+The word and the concept originated in China, where it was used as nicknames for the educated, then became popular in other East Asian countries, especially Japan, Korea, Vietnam, and the former Kingdom of Ryukyu.

 In some cases, artists adopted different pseudonyms at different stages of their career, usually to mark significant changes in their life.
 Extreme practitioners of this tendency were Tang Yin of the Ming dynasty, who had more than ten hao, Hokusai of Japan, who in the period 1798 to 1806 alone used no fewer than six, and Kim Chŏnghŭi of the Joseon Dynasty who had up to 503.

 History

 China

 In Chinese culture, Hao refers to honorific names made by oneself or given by others when one is in middle age.
 After one's gaining the Hao, other persons may then call such a person by one's Hao even without such a person being presented.
 (Note: Calling someone's name other than Hao (i.e. infant name, first name, last name, Zi) without such a person's presentation is seen to be impolite.)
 Hao usually is made by a person oneself, but sometimes is given by a high-ranked official or even is bestowed by the monarch.

 The use of this name as a nom de plume or artistic name, however, appears to have begun only during the Six Dynasties period, with Tao Yuanming and Ge Hong among the first literati to have given themselves Hao.

 Art names came into vogue during the Tang dynasty, during which time they could either be coined by the persons themselves, or given to them as a name by others.
 Most Hao can be placed within a few categories: